 However, and this must be said, there are some BDS adherents who utter statements with an unmistakable anti-Semitic smell.
 For an honest-to-goodness anti-Semite of the old school, BDS is nowadays a safe pulpit from which they can preach their odious gospel, under the guise of anti-Zionism and anti-Israelism.

 I would like (again) to warn the Palestinians and their true friends that the anti-Semites are in practice their dangerous enemies.
 It is they who are pushing Jews from all over the world to settle in Israel.
 These anti-Semites don’t give a damn for the Palestinians, they exploit their plight in order to indulge in their own age-old anti-Jewish perversion.

-Palestinians need peace in order to get rid of the occupation and attain, at long last, freedom, independence and a normal life.
+Palestinians need peace in order to get rid of the occupation and attain, at long last, freedom, independence, and normal life.

-Israelis need peace because without it, we will sink deeper and deeper into the morass of an eternal war, lose the democracy which was our pride and become a despised apartheid state.
+Israelis need peace because, without it, we will sink deeper and deeper into the morass of eternal war, lose the democracy which was our pride and become a despised apartheid state.

-The BDS debate can sharpen the mutual hatreds, widen the abyss between the two peoples, tearing them even further apart.
+The BDS debate can sharpen the mutual hatred, and widen the abyss between the two peoples, tearing them even further apart.
 Only active cooperation between the peace camps on both sides can attain the one thing both sides desperately need: